 This is obviously completely down to personal preference.

-I give you lots of information and pointers in this piece to make planning your 10 days in Croatia a complete doddle but you might want to take a completely hands-off approach and book onto a group tour.
+I give you lots of information and pointers in this piece to make planning your 10 days in Croatia a complete doddle but you might want to take a completely hands-off approach and book onto a group tour, especially if you are travelling Croatia solo and would like to meet some other travellers.

 Don’t want to plan your trip?
-Intrepid Travel’s 8 day Explore Croatia tour takes you on a whirlwind adventure between Split and Dubrovnik, or G Adventures’ 8
+This 8 day Explore Croatia tour takes you on a whirlwind adventure between Split and Dubrovnik, or G Adventures’ Dalmatia Tour offers pre-planned Croatia itineraries with the added bonus of extra company too.

 Alternatively, Croatia’s huge shoreline makes it the perfect sailing destination.